justaman045/portfolio/content/posts/codedamn/best-programming-language-for-app-development.md

   - kotlin
   - swift
   - objective-c
+status: published
+type: Post
-description: "In this article, I'll tell you about the best programming language for App Development."
+description: In this article, I'll tell you about the best programming language for App Development.
-status: "published"
 ---

 # Best Programming Language for App Development